 - Dimensions: 1 1/4 x 8 3/4 x 8 3/4 in.
 (3.1 x 22.3 x 22.3 cm) (show scale)

 - Inscriptions: (Mar.
 4, 2014) Attempted Transcription and Translation by Amanda Tsao (Kanji and Hiragana transcription can be found in a hard copy, in the object file): kou mou chou han nan kyoku cho sei ken kon dou kyuu jitsu (or "nichi") i jyu sei kenzan shin shou (or "sei") sho There is much unclearness (confusion).
 [I] make it distinct (clear).
 The star of the South Pole has saved (accumulated) spirit and energy.
 Heaven and earth has had days just as long as time (forever).
 The star is long lived (it is the star of longevity).
 Written by [Ogata] Shinshou Kenzan.
 Note: Concerning the calligraphy by the drawing, the first two characters are "houkyou", which means “Bridge of the Dharma”—the honourary title given to Kenzan.
-The next two characters are unclear.
-And the last character is "ju", meaning “longevity” or “life”.
-This is the character in “Juroujin”, the god of longevity depicted here. ---------------------------------------------------------- Poem in upper inscription has been translated as follows: The primordial chaos having divided, The vital essence accumlated in the southern pole Heaven and earth coexisted from antiquity And thus we call him Sun and Moon Source of the translation is unknown.
+The next two characters are Korin's signature (the 'Ko' is an abbreviated one), followed by 'ga', meaning 'picture'.
+See Frank Feltens' notes in object file for details. ---------------------------------------------------------- The following was entered at a date prior to 2014: Poem in upper inscription has been translated as follows: The primordial chaos having divided, The vital essence accumlated in the southern pole Heaven and earth coexisted from antiquity And thus we call him Sun and Moon Source of the translation is unknown.
 An undated gallery label noted that the language of the poem refers in puns to Kenzan, Korin's court title, and Jurojin, the god of longevity who appears on the dish (and who is supposed to reside at the South Pole).

 - Collections:Asian Art